danbronsema/osceapp/README.md

  - Adding in sensitivities, specificities and likeyhood ratios for the individual procedures
  - Sharing links for examination scores

-If you have any further suggestions or want to assist in implementing features please do so!
+This was the first major iOS swift app I developed.
+So refactoring is desperately needed in order to assist with implementing further features.
+If you have any further suggestions or want to assist please add an issue or pull request!

 ## Get involved
-This was the first major iOS swift app I developed.

 osceApp needs your help.
 Perhaps you are medical student or a developer interested in open-source medical apps.
 Pull requests are welcome for the following:
  - Updated examination information and notes